Bilingual English-Spanish Early Childhood Developmental Navigator

 - Participate in professional development regarding anti-racism, oppression, and cultural competency and regularly assess own performance and program for related improvements.

-- Interest and ability to connect with diverse families and support them in overcoming systemic barriers
+- Interest and ability to connect with diverse families, to identify their strengths and support connection to services by overcoming systemic barriers when identified.

 - Commitment to improving the experience of care for children and families, particularly those underserved by our current systems.